geekpro404/holy-alquran/README.md

   <img src="https://img.shields.io/github/license/mrhrifat/holy-alquran?style=for-the-badge">
 </div>

-##

 ## Motive
 This is one of my dream project.
-I hope it will help people to learn the holy Quran.
+Al-Quran is a Sadaqah Jariyah.
+I hope to make it easy for everyone to read, study, & learn Al-Quran.
 I'm very gratitude to Allah (SWT) for giving me this opportunity to work a project about the Holy Quran.

 ## Contribute
 I'm very grateful to all people who help me to develop this project.
 If you want to contribute, please read the [CONTRIBUTING](https://github.com/mrhrifat/holy-alquran/blob/master/CONTRIBUTING.md) file.